Jacob and Esau: Isaac's blessing

+Jacob's gifts for Esau

+After dispatching a series of placatory gifts for Esau before they meet, Jacob's final gift, offered from his own hand in Genesis 33:10, is interpreted by Adam Clarke in terms of oriental custom:

+Jacob could not be certain that he had found favor with Esau, unless the present had been received; for in accepting it Esau necessarily became his friend, according to the custom of those times, and in that country.
+In the eastern countries, if your present be received by your superior, you may rely on his friendship; if it be not received, you have every thing to fear.
+It is on this ground that Jacob was so urgent with Esau to receive his present, because he knew that after this he must treat him as a friend.

+Departure from the place of their encounter

+Jacob declines to follow Esau to Mount Seir.
+H. E. Ryle suggests that Esau's assumption that Jacob would follow him, and Jacob's excuses for not doing to, confirm that "their natures remain the same: Esau's thoughtless, Jacob's calculating".

+George Savran suggests that Jacob's avoidance of his brother is a metaphor for Israel being separate from their enemies such as Edom or an indicator of Jacob's reserved personality.

 In comparative mythology

-The common motive of the vast number of world mythologies (especially in the Proto-Indo-European mythology) is a fight between the twins (or just brothers) in which the death of one creates the world or precedes an important event (e.g. Romulus and Remus, Cain and Abel).
+A common motif in a vast number of world mythologies (especially in the Proto-Indo-European mythology) is a fight between the twins (or just brothers) in which the death of one creates the world or precedes an important event (e.g. Romulus and Remus, Cain and Abel).
 Moreover, in the Ashanti Region, a story about the supreme god Nyame and his two sons resembles this exact story.
 He intended to give the more fertile land to his elder son Bia, and the rest to Bia's brother Tano.
 Nyame sent his goat to tell his sons to come to him for their inheritance.
 The goat preferred Tano to Bia and told him to disguise himself as Bia and go to Nyame very early in the morning.
 When Nyame realized what had happened, it was too late to fix the error.
 Note that the goat soup and the goat skin is mentioned in the Esau and Jacob story.

 The Soninke people of Mauritania have a story that also resembles the Jacob and Esau narrative.
 In it, king Mama Dinga sends his servant to bring him his eldest son after midnight so that he could tell him things he needed to know, as he felt he would die soon.
 As the servant was mistreated by all of his sons, except by the youngest one, he decided to tell him to disguise himself in his brother's robe and wear his arm ring.
 In this way, he tricked his blind father.